- Type 1 vs. Type 2

 - kidney disease.

-If you have type 1 or type 2 diabetes you can prevent complications by maintaining a healthy low blood sugar, eating a healthy diet rich in vegetables, and staying physically active.
+If you have type 1 or type 2 diabetes you can prevent complications by maintaining a healthy blood sugar level, eating a healthy diet rich in vegetables, and staying physically active.

 Can type 1 diabetes be prevented?